ardc-fair-checklist/ardc-fair-checklist.github.io/pages/software/v0.1/README.testing-prose.md

     1. If a user supplies a valid set of query parameter values,
         1. the app should render with the correct answers selected for each question
         1. the app should render the correct progress values for each principle
-        1. the overall compliance state should have the correct values
+        1. the compliance state should have the correct values
         1. the app should remove the query parameters from the URL
 1. Version handling
     1. If there is a newer version of the topic,